ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 A detailed example is given in {{example-with-optimization}}.

-## Access Token in External Authorization Data {#AT-in-EAD}
+## EAD items for Access Token and Session Identifier {#AT-in-EAD}

- This document defines the External Authorization Data (EAD) item  EAD\_ACCESS\_TOKEN for transporting access tokens in EDHOC.
-(EAD items are specified in {{Section 3.8 of RFC9528}}.)
+ This document defines EAD items (see {{Section 3.8 of RFC9528}}) for transporting access token and session idenfier in EDHOC.

 * EAD\_ACCESS\_TOKEN  = (ead\_label, ead\_value), where:

     * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
     * ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.

-This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.

-Access tokens are transported in EAD fields only for the first access token of a token series, and not for the update of access rights, see {{update-access-rights-c-rs}}.
+EAD\_ACCESS\_TOKEN is used for the first access token of a token series but not for the update of access rights, see {{update-access-rights-c-rs}}.

-Editor's notes: Add example.
+Editor's note: Add example.
 Value for ead_label not from lowest range, suggested value 26.

+* EAD\_SESSION\_ID  = (ead\_label, ead\_value), where:

+    * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
+    * ead\_value is a CBOR byte string equal to the value of the "session\_id" field of EDHOC_Information (see {{edhoc-parameters-object}}).

+Editor's note: Why not allow CBOR int as value?
+That would be shorter.

+This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the access token associated to this session_id, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.

+EAD\_SESSION\_ID is used if the access token is provisioned to the RS and valid, but there is no OSCORE Security Context shared between C and RS.

+Editor's note: Add example.
+Value for ead_label from lowest range.

 ## EDHOC Session {#edhoc-exec}